 Investors who take advantage of Oklahoma’s Federal Opportunity Zones within PEZs can potentially layer other state and/or local incentives, including:

 - Investment Tax Credit – Allows a corporate income tax credit for new investment or job creation.
-PEZ would double the income tax credit and allow the period of time for the designation to be lengthened, which provides certainty to the businesses for a multi-year planning purpose
+PEZ would double the income tax credit and allow the period of time for the designation is lengthened, which provides certainty to the businesses for a multi-year planning purpose

 - Enterprise Zone Incentive Leverage Act – Allows local areas to capture state sales tax if the local areas have a match.
 PEZ would allow participation in leverage incentive, if it is extended